mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     it is only at this level of firepower that it becomes worth keeping track of.

-Erik’s Custom Gun
+Erik's Custom Gun
-Erik isn’t satisfi ed with any of the guns here, and wants something a bit more stylish.
+Erik isn't satisfi ed with any of the guns here, and wants something a bit more stylish.
 He starts with the basic autopistol and adds a gyrostabilizer and laser sight to it.
 He then adds the TL 13 intelligent weapon modification, giving his gun Computer/1.
-Computer/1 only allows him to run a single rating/1 program on the gun, but there’s the specialized computer modification in the computer options section.
+Computer/1 only allows him to run a single rating/1 program on the gun, but there's the specialized computer modification in the computer options section.
 Erik chooses to put Gun Combat (slug pistols) specialization 2 onto his gun, giving it the ability to count as Rating/3 for Expert Gun Combat (slug pistols) programs.
-With a Rating/1 Intellect and a Rating/2 Expert Gun Combat (slug pistols), Erik’s gun can fi re itself with a skill of 1.
+With a Rating/1 Intellect and a Rating/2 Expert Gun Combat (slug pistols), Erik's gun can fi re itself with a skill of 1.
 Of course, a gun has no Dexterity (effectively Dexterity 0) so it will have a total DM of –2 before other modifi ers are taken into account.
 It can also aid Erik when firing,